The space you know and love. The Euclidean 2-Space is the flat plane where polygons live. The Euclidean 3-space is where polyhedra live.

 n copies of the real number line.

 The important thing about Euclidean space is it's representation of the distance between points.
-When a space has a specific way of measuring the distance between points, it's referred to as a metric space (same root as meter).
+When a space has a way of measuring the distance between points, it's referred to as a metric space (same latin root as meter).
 The Euclidean space is equipped with the "Euclidean metric" which is commonly known as the Pythagorean theorem.

-Given two points in \(\mathbb{E}^n\) \[ d(x,y)=\sqrt((x_1-y_1)^2 + (x_2-y_2)^2 + ... (x_n-y_n)^2) \]
+Given two points \(x\) and \(y\) in \(\mathbb{E}^n\), the distance \(d(x,y)\) from \(x\) to \(y\) is calculated as follows: \[ d(x,y)=\sqrt((x_1-y_1)^2 + (x_2-y_2)^2 + ... (x_n-y_n)^2) \]